ostromcode/The-Cat/charts/README.md

   inscription dust alone.

-Under The Cat, these UTXOs become permanently unspendable and may be safely pruned from the serialized UTXO set, recovering most of this footprint.
+Under The Cat, these UTXOs become permanently unspendable and may be safely removed from the serialized UTXO set, recovering most of this footprint.

 ---